FIRST, THE BAD NEWS...

 ALL YOU NEED IS LOVE (STILL!)

-So these are my suggestions: 1) make music that a certain audience will LOVE, and 3) befriend someone in a position to release, promote, or otherwise champion it.
+So these are my suggestions: 1) make music that a certain audience will LOVE, and 3) befriend (or pay!) someone in a position to release, promote, or otherwise champion it.

 The beauty part of the digital age is that we songwriters can make AMAZING-sounding music in the privacy of our own homes, or for a reasonable amount of money in a professional studio.
-And we can partner up with people who live thousands of miles away via email, Skype, and online communities.
+And we can partner up with people who live thousands of miles away via email, Zoom, FaceTime, WhatsApp, and online communities.

-There are also tons of songwriting CAMPS, which are week-long or ongoing groups that combine their talents to write, perform, produce and then place the material that's created.
+There are also tons of songwriting CAMPS, some of which are now virtual, which are week-long or ongoing groups that combine their talents to write, perform, produce and then place the material that's created.
 This way each individual contributes their unique strengths, and their weak spots are supplemented by other members.
 It's incredibly rigorous and fulfilling to partner up in such a pressure-cooker environment!

 For all of these reasons, I like to say "Participate, Don't Isolate."
 Humans enjoying other humans and their music — that's the surest path to success, even in the current environment.